MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-05.md

 ## Overview

 In this tutorial, you will explore ways to dynamically place holograms using the MRTK's available placement tools, known as Solvers, to solve complex spatial placement scenarios.
 In the MRTK, Solvers are a system of scripts and behaviors that are used to allow objects to follow you, the user, or other game objects in the scene.
-They can also be used to snap to certain positions quickly, making your application more intuitive.
+They can also be used to snap to certain positions, making your application more intuitive.

 ## Objectives